kghilothia06/customer_analysis/README.md

 LSTM network built for CAR with 69% accuracy having 3 LSTM layers

 LSTM network built by combining static info of customer with his sequential interaction.
 75% accuracy achieved!

+plotted cumulative gain curve for model_building_NN.ipynb with activation funtion as sigmoid (70% accuracy)